The Miracle (play)

+The Miracle (Das Mirakel) is a 1911 wordless play by Karl Vollmöller with integral and accompanying music by Engelbert Humperdinck as well as church songs and sacred chants.
+It is sometimes referred to as a pantomime; it is not considered a ballet, although it contains dance interludes.

-The Miracle (Das Mirakel) is a 1911 wordless play written by Karl Vollmöller, from which three movie versions were adapted.
-The play launched the career of the author's wife Maria Carmi, who went on to star in 25 silent films.
+Three movie versions have been made of the work, and one of these launched the career of the author's wife Maria Carmi, who went on to star in 25 silent films.

 Plot

 Vollmöller's play wordlessly tells the story of a wayward nun who deserts her convent with a knight, influenced by the music of an evil minstrel.
 A statue of the Virgin Mary comes to life and takes the physical place of the nun (as a type of Doppelgängerin), who makes her way through the world and its many vicissitudes.
 She is eventually accused of witchcraft, but escapes.
 Finally, the nun returns to the convent with her dying infant, and is forgiven as the statue of the Madonna resumes its place.

 History

 Charles B. Cochran, writing about Max Reinhardt in his autobiography, Showman Looks On: "Our first close association was with the creation of The Miracle, which arose from a suggestion made to him by me in the café at Budapest that he should produce for me a mystery play of the Middle Ages....
 At the café table Reinhardt gave me a letter of introduction to Karl Vollmoller who, on my suggestion, prepared a scenario.
 It was accepted, and I worked in close collaboration with Max Reinhardt, Ernst Stern and Engelbert Humperdinck, until it was produced at Olympia in 1911."

-The play first appeared as a vast spectacle-pantomime directed by Max Reinhardt at the London Olympia on 21 December 1911, with principal actors, cast and musical performers numbering around 1,700.
+The play first appeared as a vast spectacle-pantomime directed by Max Reinhardt at the London Olympia on 23 December 1911, with principal actors, cast and musical performers numbering around 1,700.
 The music was specially composed by Engelbert Humperdinck, who suffered a stroke while conducting one of the performances at the indoor arena.

 Thereafter the production toured continental Europe, ending in Berlin at the Zirkus Busch on 13 May 1914.
 (Note: List of initial European performances of The Miracle (play) (source: Styan 1982):